Mikolaj0508/Solar-Tracker/README.md

 # LICENSE

 This project is licensed under the APACHE License.
-For further information please read [a relative link](LICENCE.MD)
+For further information please read [LICENSE](LICENCE.MD)